 Different credit card travel insurance policies have different requirements for the policy to be activated (i.e. for the policy to cover the holiday).
 One of the most common activation requirements is for a large proportion (if not all) of the holiday to be paid for on the credit card that provides the insurance.

-So in the most straight forward example, a traveller books Business Class airfares to Europe and pays for the airfares on their credit card.
+So in the most straight forward example, a traveller books Business Class airfares and pays for the airfares on their credit card.
 But what happens if one traveller's airfare is paid for on the credit card and the other uses frequent flyer points?
 Or perhaps two different credit cards are used to pay for the holiday.
 Will the policy cover both travellers?

 Confirming the activation requirements with the credit card company before you pay for your itinerary is critical.